pupil-labs/pupil-docs/alpha-lab/index.md

       "Alpha Lab is not a place for official product documentation.
 Everything you find here should be considered a work in progress, and may even be a bit rough around the edges.
 That is the nature of exploration!", "We encourage you to read through the results and go further - play around, build from the ideas here, hack away!", ]

+cards:
+  - title: Undistort Video and Gaze Data
+    details: Learn how to undistort the scene camera distortions and apply it to gaze positions.
+    link: { text: View, href: "/alpha-lab/undistort/" }
+    image: "/alpha-lab/undist.webp"
 ---